DavidSchinazi/draft-schinazi-httpbis-transport-auth/draft-schinazi-httpbis-transport-auth.md

 This document only defines Transport Authentication for uses of HTTP with TLS.
-This includes any use of HTTP over TLS as typically used for HTTP/2, or HTTP/3 where the transport protocol uses TLS as its authentication and key exchange mechanism {{?QUIC-TLS=I-D.ietf-quic-tls}}.
+This includes any use of HTTP over TLS as typically used for HTTP/2, or HTTP/3 where the transport protocol uses TLS as its authentication and key exchange mechanism {{?QUIC-TLS=RFC9001}}.

-The user agent leverages a TLS keying material exporter {{!RFC5705}} to generate a nonce which can be signed using the user-id's key.
+The user agent leverages a TLS keying material exporter {{!KEY-EXPORT=RFC5705}}
+to generate a nonce which can be signed using the user-id's key.
 The keying material exporter uses a label that starts with the characters "EXPORTER-HTTP-Transport-Authentication-" (see {{schemes}} for the labels and contexts used by each scheme).
 The TLS keying material exporter is used to generate a 32-byte key which is then used as a nonce.

 # Header Field Definition {#header-definition}